SarthakTiwari/Paper-Page-Scanner/README.md

 ```
 git clone https://github.com/SarthakTiwari/Paper-Page-Scanner.git
 ```
-set project root folder as current working directory
+set project root folder as current working directory.

-Make sure you have above mentioned dependencies installed on machine. if not then create a new environment and activate it
+Make sure you have above mentioned dependencies installed on machine. if not then create a new environment and activate it.

 install dependencies
 ```